13 Tourist Traps Around the World That Are Actually Worth Visiting

 Exploring the mysteries of Angkor Wat tops our list of awe-inspiring UNESCO World Heritage Sites everyone needs to see.
 Originally built as a Hindu place of worship for the god Vishnu, this massive temple complex in Siem Reap, Cambodia is the largest religious monument in the world.
 Just how big is it?
 Well, it’s the size of an entire city!

 Niagara Falls is a must-see-before-you-die natural wonder.
 Sure, waiting in line, donning a bright blue poncho, and boarding a visitor-packed boat (aka the Maid of the Mist) is pretty much the definition of a touristy activity, but the chance to come so close to the gushing waters and powerful spray make it all worth it.
+Plus, the Niagara Falls tunnel offers some spectacular views.
 Whether you’re high energy or laid back, here’s how to find the best vacation based on your personality type.

 The Taj Mahal is a magnificent white marble mausoleum, located on the right bank of the Yamuna River in Agra, built by Mughal emperor Shah Jahan in memory of his favorite wife.
 Renowned for its arches, domes, relief work, and precious stone inlay, it’s considered the greatest achievement in Indo-Islamic architecture.
 On a budget?
 India is one of the best affordable travel destinations.